We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is a good idea to consult a doctor before taking any new supplement or herbal remedy.

 People who wish to take biotin supplements should choose high-quality products from reputable suppliers.
-This is because the United States Food and Drug Administration (FDA) does not regulate supplements for quality and consistency.
+This is because the United States Food and Drug Administration (FDA)

 Given the lack of regulation, not all supplements do what they claim.
 Some may contain ingredients that are not on the label, and these may interact with other medications.